>> Business Guide Africa > Tunisia Business Roundup

 The country is preparing itself for the larger volume and faster pace of economic activity that the EU agreement will entail.
 The Tunis-Carthage International airport has already been expanded and road and rail networks are increasing steadily.
 Berthing space and port facilities are undergoing continuous upgrading.
 Today, there are 166 weekly flights to Europe and 20 sea-going departures.
 Traffic by land, sea and air will increase year by year until 2008 but the country's transport authorities are confident they will have the capacity to deal with whatever volumes come their way.
 The benchmark for a country's economic development is the state of its telecommunications.
 There is not much point in building massive infrastructure if people cannot communicate easily, cheaply and effectively.
 All business, at the end of the day, is the result of person-to-person communication.

-Tunisians, who have known the value of effective communication for thousands of years, need no second bidding.
+who have known the value of effective communication for

 Tunisia is one of the few developing countries to place such a high priority on the state of the environment and land development.
-Clear-sighted policies and a vigorous application of regulations have resulted in Tunisia enjoying the status of the cleanest tuniscountry in the southern Mediterranean.
+Clear-sighted policies and a vigorous application of regulations have resulted in Tunisia enjoying the status of the cleanest country in the southern Mediterranean.
 Apart from the positive impact this has on health and tourism, it could become a crucial competitive element when international environmental regulations begin to bite in the near future.
 The current international manufacturing giants, China, Taiwan and Hong Kong are way behind in environmental management.
 Unless they can get their environmental act together, they could easily find themselves losing large chunks of their present very lucrative markets.
 Investment will then be forced to look for environmentally friendly manufacturing bases.
 Tunisia has thus neatly placed itself in the front row of such bases.

 So much for preparing the ground for the great economic leap forward.
 What about the human factor?
 Is the average Tunisian willing and able to live in the fast lane?
 The answer, according to the World Bank, is a qualified yes.
 Tunisia's investment in education is one of the highest in the world.
 Some 92 per cent of six to 12 year-olds attend school.
 Women now form a vital segment of the skilled workforce.
 The universities produce 1,000 engineers every year.
 There are 30 vocational training centres and seven institutions of higher vocational training.
 Over the next few years, virtually every school leaver will be computer literate.
 There are already 5,000 computer experts in the country and each year, an additional 700 engineers and business computerisation managers join their ranks.